jeffreykegler/hoonlint/misc/whitespace.md

 * Its head.

-* A vertical gap.
+* A vertical gap,
-The inter-comment column location of the vertical gap should be the anchor column and the pre-column should be undefined.
+  with comments at the anchor column.

 * A battery, whose base column location should be the anchor column.

-* A vertical gap.
+* A vertical gap,
-The inter-comment column location of the vertical gap should be the anchor column and the pre-column should be undefined.
+  with comments at the anchor column.

 * A HEPHEP, aligned at the anchor column.